yenle2092/Final_Project_Customer_Retention_E-Commerce/README.md

 - Produit Category : identify the top 10 categories with the highest number of product orders and the top 10 categories with the highest revenue.

 - Distribution of Review Scores: identify any patterns or trends in customer feedback.

+## Machine Learning Model:
+I used machine learning models to gain further insights into customer behavior and predict customer lifetime value (CLV).

+- Unsupervised Learning Model : I used a K-means clustering model with k=4 to cluster customers based on their RFM metric (Recency - Frequency - Monetary) and gain insights into different customer segments.

+- Supervised Machine Learning Models for CLV Prediction: I divided the dataset into train and test sets, with 80% of the data used for training and 20% for testing.
+I then used various supervised machine learning models to predict the customer lifetime value (CLV):
+    + Linear Regression
+    + Support vector regression (SVR)
+    + K-Neighbors Regression (KNN)

+By comparing the performance of these models with Mean Squared Error	R-squared Score , I was able to select the best-fitted model for our dataset.